-Owner vs employee mindset : How different are they really?
+Owner vs employee mindset : Which are you?

-The business owner vs employee mindset.
+The business owner vs employee mindset is an ongoing debate.
 Are they really all that different and why you need to know before you start a business.

 Can you think like an employee and still be a success in business or do you need that often-hyped boss mentality?